-At my university (Pavia), we need to apply until mid-August* and send the translated documents (the documents differ significantly from country to country, so you should ask us on the forums which documents you need) to the university by mail after uploading a copy online.
-(I used DHL, it arrived after three days).
-It’s a bit complicated and specific, so I can’t cover the process in this article.
-However, if you need help getting a scholarship and financial aid, we will be more than happy to help!
-Just create a forum post!
+In Pavia, applications are until mid-August and the translated documents (the documents differ significantly from country to country, so you should ask us on the forums which document you need) are sent to the university by mail after uploading a copy online.

 Here is how to calculate your ISEE as an international student.